dashkite/kaiko/docs/reference/functions/fatal.md

 ## Description

-Log a value as fatal.
+Log a value in the context of a fatal error.
 Returns the value being logged, which allows `log` to be used as a combinator.
 Convenience for `log "fatal", value`.